dry-rb/dry-cli/README.md

 ruby 2.5.1p57 (2018-03-29 revision 63029) [x86_64-linux]
 ```

-The user separates the arguments for the `foo` command and which command has to be run by the Docker container.
+The user separates the arguments for the `foo` and which command has to be run by the Docker container.
+In this specific case, `ruby:latest` corresponds to the `image` mandatory argument for `foo`, whereas `ruby -v` is the variadic argument that is passed to Docker via `args`.

 ## Installation